hrolfrc/calf-milp/doc/user_guide.rst

 .. parsed-literal::

-    0.9544159544159544
+    0.9630156472261735

 Predict the classes
 ^^^^^^^^^^^^^^^^^^^

-The ground truth is on the top and the predicted class is on the bottom.
+The ground truth is on the top and the predicted classes are on the bottom.
-The first column is the index.
 The first five entries are shown.

 .. code:: ipython2